If you subscribed to my mailing list and received my Top 10 Tips to Exporting Guide, trademark registration was my number one on the to-do list.

 - Classifications that you will be operating under with the company name – eg clothing, handbags, perfume.

-Registering your trademark means that you have the exclusive right to use them to identify your goods or services.
+By registering your trademark means that you have the exclusive right to use them to identify your goods or services in a given territory.
 It also allows you to authorise others to use them in return for payment, known as licensing.
 This enables you to legally challenge those who may be infringing your trademark and for you to take action.
 Tatty Devine and Claire’s Accessorize is a great example of trademark infringement.